 Class 2 E-Bike: What makes a class 2 e-bike a class 2 e-bike?
 A class 2 e-bike features a THROTTLE and maxes out at 20mph.
 What is a throttle/how does it work?
 A throttle is a feature ebikes have that can come in a grip-twist or button where you hold it down and the bikes takes off without you having to be pedaling.
 Our Aventon Pace 500 has a safety feature that requires you to start pedaling in order for the throttle to engage.
 The throttle is limited to a certain speed for safety and regulation reasons.
 Aventon Pace 500 maxes out at 20mph on throttle and 28mph on pedal assist.
 In most places you will be able to ride a class 2 ebike anywhere you would ride a non ebike.

 Class 3 E-Bike: What makes a class 3 ebike a class 3 ebike?
 A class 3 ebike features Pedal Assist only and tops off at 28mph.
 Due to the high power class 3 ebike has they are restricted from certain bike trails and bike paths.
 What makes our ebike unique is that Aventon Pace 500 features pedal assist AND throttle.
 We build high quality products that are accessible to all people which is why we wanted to make sure our ebike was obtainable to everyone.

 As mentioned before rules and regulations vary by where you live.
 Bike shop dealers are very educated when it comes to these rules and regulations as well.
+Additionally they should be able to help find you the best electric bike possible.
 All ebikes come with a sticker that states what class ebike it is.
 If you would like to find a delaer near you with our line of ebikes make sure to take a look at our Elite Dealer Locator page.

 To learn more about policies and laws and regulations about ebikes visit peopleforbikes.org